 At this point, you have three options for the center of the balloon flower:

+- Make a tulip twist in the flower's center.
 Before joining the basic twist of the stem to the flower, make a tulip twist in the nozzle end.
-Attach the tulip twist to the flower petals as you did in option 1.Continue to 7 of 7 below.
+Attach the tulip twist to the flower petals as you did in option one.

-Here's the final basic balloon flower attached to the stem.
 If you like, you can add "leaves" by twisting the "stem" with a couple of fold twists as you would for a basic sword balloon.
 In this case, you're essentially making the handguard for the sword, but are forming "leaves."
-One more thought, the technique to quickly make a hand guard for a sword applies here to make the leaves.
+The technique to quickly make a handguard for a sword applies here to make the leaves.